Satisfactory Academic Progress Policy

 - Has a cumulative, graduate overall GPA below 3.0

-- Earns less than 67% of OVERALL attempted credits
+- Has earned less than 67% of OVERALL attempted credits

 FINANCIAL AID PROBATION

-A student who is suspended from financial aid because of failure to maintain satisfactory academic progress and feels there were extenuating circumstances which contributed to the lack of progress, may appeal the suspension.
-Examples for the basis on which a student may file an appeal are the death of a relative, an injury or illness of the student, or other extenuating/special circumstances.
+A student who is suspended from financial aid because of failure to maintain satisfactory academic progress may appeal the suspension.
+A successful appeal will be based on documented extenuating or special circumstances that caused lack of progress.
+Examples for the basis on which a student may file an appeal are the death of a relative, an injury or illness of the student, or other extenuating or special circumstances.

 An appeal consists of: